 "We are encouraged by the results of the extended well tests," said Evans, who explained that the tests, "will help us as we now work towards declaration of commercialization by 2012-end."

-"We have already drilled eight wells and a ninth one is being drilled at the moment,” said Evans, who added that the stimulation and testing of the first three wells have been completed.
+BP Oman had drilled eight wells and was drilling a ninth in mid-June, said Evans, who added that the stimulation and testing of the first three wells have been completed.

 "This includes designs for wells and surface facilities," said Evans, who added that BP had begun producing 60 MMcfd of gas from the test wells.
 He said seven wells have been successfully tested, with BP Oman planning to add two more wells by yearend.

-The agreement covers a 2,800 sq km area in central Oman, including the Khazzan and Makarem gas fields, which were discovered in 1993 but had remained undeveloped due to what BP called “the complexity of their tight gas reservoirs.”
+The agreement covers a 2,800 sq km area in central Oman, including Makarem and Khazzan fields, which were discovered in 1993 and 2002, respectively, but had remained undeveloped due to what BP called "the complexity of their tight gas reservoirs."

 At the time, BP said it signed "a major production-sharing agreement that will give the company access to two Middle East fields and associated accumulations that could yield resources of some 20-30 tcf of natural gas."